Trump signals Pence not likely to be his 2024 running mate if he runs - NewsBreak

 “President Trump is wrong.
 I had no right to overturn the election,” Pence said.
 “The presidency belongs to the American people, and the American people alone.
 Frankly, there is almost no idea more un-American than the notion that any one person could choose the American president.”

-Further illustrating the growing divide, Pence told Republican National Committee donors earlier this month that “There is no room in this party for apologists for Putin” after Trump praised Putin as a “genius” and “pretty savvy” amid the invasion of Ukraine.Biden calls Putin a war criminal
+Further illustrating the growing divide, Pence told Republican National Committee donors earlier this month that “There is no room in this party for apologists for Putin” after Trump praised Putin as a “genius” and “pretty savvy” amid the invasion of Ukraine.Biden announces millions more in aid to Ukraine

 Trump told the Examiner the two men had a “great relationship” and added that Pence was a “really fine person,” but the former president’s remarks also indicated a possible fracture.